maxpicy/SC4000-Project/README.md

 GNSS positioning pipeline for the [Google Smartphone Decimeter Challenge 2022](https://www.kaggle.com/competitions/smartphone-decimeter-2022) on Kaggle.
 Predicts phone position from raw GNSS measurements to decimeter-level accuracy.

 **Best score:** 2.466m private / 2.524m public
+**Position:**  56/573 on Public leaderboard
+*Note: Official Submission to kaggle public/private leaderboard is not as Competition has already closed*

 ## Pipeline